 There is a regular transformation and grouping of these patterns as you move from map to map along the WHAT and WHERE streams.
 One of the common programming tasks is “parsing.”
 With a program that is working with a stream of words so it can be a bit harder to see that this is actually a general task that transcends the words.
 The brain is extracting meanings - patterns - things like syntax, semantics, sequences, and facts about the world.
 One stream is the WHAT of your perception and one stream is the WHERE of spatial components; how things are shaped or arranged.
 The process continues until you reach the temporal lobe.
 At that level what you are perceiving is your experience.
-This is all a passive process up to this point.
+This is all a passive process.

 Since the usual programming process involves tokens like words it obscures the underlying process.
 Critters may not talk at all but they are surely doing much the same thing.

-The little puzzle pieces are much smaller units of meaning - small enough that it’s easy to miss the trees for the forest.
+The little time/space puzzle pieces are much smaller units of meaning - small enough that it’s easy to miss the trees for the forest.
 Grouping of these little pieces combines to convey things about the world - some very small, some involving the entire brain map.
 There is not an exact match up to letters and words but it does help to convey the idea of fragments of meaning combining to parts of the meaning and so on.

-As you let that sink in let me share how I see these maps being trained and the general principle of attractor representation.
+Let me share how I see these maps being trained and the general principle of attractor representation.

 First - what is an attractor?